Categories

 1. Improve Searches By Utilizing Technology

-The growth in technology can be utilized for providing fake information such as bank statements, wrong proof of address to trick banks.
+The growth in technology can be utilized for providing fake information such as bank statements, and wrong proof of address to trick banks.
 It is becoming increasingly difficult for organizations to filter between potential threats and false positives.

 Using machine learning and AI-based technologies to conduct searches at regular intervals can reduce the burden on AML officials.
 AI and Machine Learning technologies can help in finding out some false positives while searching through the database.
 You can even strengthen your process by AI searching on a broader scale and your manual team focused on one specific location.
-This combination of technology and manpower is one of the answers on how to combat money laundering with the use of technology.
+This combination of technology and manpower is one of the answers to how to combat money laundering with the use of technology.

 2. Have Regular Cross Communication

-Multiple organizations have a quarterly or half-yearly round table meeting with state and local law enforcement and other banks in the area to discuss all the latest trends and how to fight money laundering problem.
+Multiple organizations have a quarterly or half-yearly round table meeting with state and local law enforcement and other banks in the area to discuss all the latest trends and how to fight the money laundering problem.
 The primary goal of these meet-ups is to stay up to date on all the methods of fighting fraud that can risk the security of customer data in any way.

-By having constant meetings, banks and law enforcement can keep each other on top of all the new trends/schemes.
+By having constant meetings, banks, and law enforcement can keep each other on top of all the new trends/schemes.
 Verify any suspicious activities and enhance the business-law relationship.
 All this is one strong step in keeping customer’s information safe and making sure no one acquires money using illegal methods.
 While this isn’t the answer to how technology can stop money laundering, it is still an effective method of making sure the fraudsters don’t operate freely.

 3. Use Data Analytics to Find Patterns